 A week ago, IoT Inspector researchers released details about four CVE-numbered flaws (CVE-2021-35392, CVE-2021-35393, CVE-2021-35394, and CVE-2021-35395) affecting the Realtek SDK, which comes with a specific system on a chip (SoC) manufactured by Taiwanese semiconductor company Realtek.

-The SoC in questions – the Realtek RTL819xD chipset – is found in many embedded devices in the IoT space.
+The SoC in question – the Realtek RTL819xD chipset – is found in many embedded devices in the IoT space.

 “We identified at least 65 different affected vendors with close to 200 unique fingerprints, thanks both to Shodan’s scanning capabilities and some misconfiguration by vendors and manufacturers who expose those devices to the Internet,” the researchers shared.